 Salomon organised a community run for Art Basel Paris and also hosted a corner with an immersive installation.
 The screen reacted to visitors’ touch and movement.
 I first saw this type of interactive display at NFC Lisbon, at Rarible’s booth.
 It was perfectly aligned with the brand: engaging, fun, and tech-forward.

-I couldn't possibly have covered all of the digital art presented at Art Basel Paris 2025, but I think I’ve given a pretty good overview of how traditional galleries, artists, and brands are using technology to create new experiences and communicate ideas.
+I don’t claim to have covered all the digital art presented at Art Basel Paris 2025, but I’d say I’ve given a pretty good overview of how traditional galleries, artists, and brands are using technology to create new experiences and communicate the ideas.